Natural Anti-Inflammatory Agents: Our Top 15 Choices for Dogs

 We love anti-inflammatory herbs and comfrey is up on our list of favorites.
-Nicknamed "knit bone" due to its effective source of the cell-growth stimulator, allantoin, comfrey's anti-inflammatory properties are known to promote healing.
+Nicknamed "knit bone" due to its effective source of allantoin (a cell-growth stimulator), comfrey's anti-inflammatory properties are known to promote healing.
 It is important to note that comfrey should only be used externally, as oral consumption may cause liver damage.
+If there is any concern that your dog may lick the ointment, please do not use this product.
 However, as a topical ointment, comfrey proves to be a highly effective anti-inflammatory that can significantly reduce pain and distress in dogs.

 Arnica (Arnica Montana)

-Many holistic experts feel that one of the best natural anti-inflammatories is Arnica Montana.
+Many holistic experts feel that one of the best natural anti-inflammatories is arnica montana.
 As a topical cream, arnica plant extract can safely be used to ease Fido's inflammation and associated pain.
-Additionally, the homeopathic remedy can also be administered orally.
-Holistic experts recommend dissolving 3 granules of Arnica Montana 9 CH in 5 milliliters of water, twice a day.
-It is important to note that the dissolved Arnica Montana should be given separately from meals.
+Arnica should not be used on open wounds, as it stimulates dilation and circulation of blood vessels, which can cause further bleeding.
+The whole herb can be toxic when ingested but it can be used as an oral homeopathic remedy (which contains very minute amounts of arnica).
+It is important to note that the oral arnica montana remedies should be given separately from meals.

 Many pet parents are familiar with ginger for its ability to relieve nausea and gas in dogs.
-However, you may not realize it's powerful ability to also ease arthritis pain.
+However, you may not realize it's ability to also ease arthritis pain.
 How exactly does ginger alleviate arthritis pain?
-Well, ginger inhibits your dog's immune system from making leukotrienes.
-Leukotrienes produce inflammation.
+Well, ginger inhibits your dog's immune system from making leukotrienes, which produce inflammation.
 Therefore, ginger proves to be a powerful anti-inflammatory.
 Ginger can also help promote circulation in aging dogs.

 Devil's Claw Root

-Another great natural anti inflammatory agent is devil's claw root.
-Many pet owners have seen a substantial improvement when the African plant is used for dogs suffering from arthritic pain.
+Another great natural anti-inflammatory agent is devil's claw root.
+Many pet owners have seen a substantial improvement when this African plant is used for dogs suffering from arthritic pain.
 This is the powerful result of devil's claw's main ingredient, harpagoside.
-Harpagoside proves to be incredibly effective when it comes to reducing inflammation.
+Harpagoside has shown to be incredibly effective when it comes to reducing pain and inflammation.

 Turmeric for Dogs